bourbonut/cpp-life-of-boids/README.md

 Finally, the GraphicalManager destructor takes care of closing the window and cleaning the OpenGL variables before ending the program.

-## Keyboard and mouse commands
-This is a list of available commandes when in runtime :
-- *SPACE* : Pauses the movment of agents
-- *P* : Switches to triangle/dot display
-- *UP ARROW* : Adds a parrot in position (0,0)
-- *DOWN ARROW* : Removes the last added agent of the flock
-- *RIGHT CLIC* : Destroys agents within a 100 pixel range
-- *LEFT CLIC* : Adds a predator to the flock, press *CTRL* while clicking to add a predator with no law (easier to control with ZQSD).
-- *Z, Q, S, D* : Moves the last added predator respectively : up, left, down, right.

 ## FPS
 FPS calculates the time needed to create an image and calculates the number of images created per second.
 ```cpp